Joshuaofori/GPF/README.md

-# GPF
+## GPF Code of conduct

-Table of Contents
+# Table of Contents
-1. INTRODUCTION	1
+# 1. INTRODUCTION	1
-2. Code of Conduct	1
+# 2. Code of Conduct	1
-2.1	Resolving issues of concern under the Code of Conduct	2 2.2	Association Executives	2
+# 2.1	Resolving issues of concern under the Code of Conduct	2
+# 2.2	Association Executives	2
-3. Breach of Code	3
+# 3. Breach of Code	3